 Leaving the bars late at night giggling with friends, you wander around some of the beautiful old medieval city of Brugge on your way back to your hotel.

 You can do various things there apart from just wandering around.
-You could take a boat trip along the waterways, climb the belfry tower, or everyone’s favourite, discovering some of the sweet food.
+You could take a boat trip along the waterways, climb the belfry tower, or everyone’s favourite, discovering some sweet food.

 Exploring the castle is interesting enough, but if you are not into that sort of thing then you should at least enter for the good views across the city, from the ramparts on top.